Createdd/Writing/2019/articles/JupyterVSCode.md

 ## Setup a local python environment

-First you need to set up your python environment.
+First, you need to set up your python environment.
 There are many ways to organize python packages/ dependencies.
 It is overwhelming for a beginner.
 Check out [this article](https://gioele.io/pyenv-pipenv), which explains the current standard on installing and managing python packages.
 Very precisely, **Gioele Barabucci** shows the following problems when installing a package:

 > -Do you have enough rights to install that package?
 Maybe you need to use sudo pip.
 This sounds wrong.